Introduction

 Sword is a web framework that enables building server-side applications in a structured and opinionated way.

 It is currently under active development, so some features may change or be removed frequently.
 This documentation may undergo modifications until a stable version is reached.
-Once stable, version-specific documentation will be published.

 Motivation

-- Configuration and environment variable management
+- Configuration and environment variable management via

-- Standardized HTTP response formatting (JSON)
+toml - Standardized HTTP response formatting (JSON)

 - Essential built-in middlewares (Interceptors)